pajtai/Noun-Space/README.md

 (Seems to work smoothest in Chrome)

-Straight forward space shooter using (rasterized) icons from [The Noun Project](http://thenounproject.com/)... originally it was going to be with vectors, but that proved too slows, so now it is rasterized and on canvas.
+Straight forward space shooter using (rasterized) icons from [The Noun Project](http://thenounproject.com/)... originally it was going to be with vectors, but that proved too slow, so now it on canvas.

 Mobile is supported